phac-nml/irida/doc/developer/primer.md

 * `database.changesets` - Java Liquibase changesets.
 See more about our liquibase usage in the [Database Updates section](#database_updates).
 * `events` - Classes here handle the `ProjectEvent` structure in IRIDA.
 These are the messages you can find on the IRIDA dashboard and project recent activity pages.
 * `exceptions` - Java `Exception` classes written for IRIDA.
 * `model` - IRIDA uses MVC.
-These are the model classes.
+These are the model classes which are persisted into the database using [Spring Data JPA][] and Hibernate.
 * `pipeline.upload` - Classes used to communicate workflows, libraries, and histories to Galaxy.
 * `processing` - IRIDA's file processing chain.
 This contains classes used when processing files uploaded to IRIDA such as unzipping, FastQC, and quality control.
 * `repositories` - Repositories used for communicating with IRIDA's database.
 These classes generally use [Spring Data JPA][] for communicating with the database.